fuckinglost/Let-There-Be-Crypto/README.rst

 Currently every type of cipher is implemented in a seperate python file in the `cipher` directory.
 If you want to contribute to an existing cipher implementation modify the appropriate file.
 If you want to contribute a new cipher create a file with the appropriate name.
+If you add a new file, copy skel.py and use it as a stub for implementing the new cipher module.
+Further standardization will likely occur as we get more modules and see how everything looks.

 The analysis portion of this library currently has no defined structure.
 When someone places something in the `analyze` folder we can start looking at how